atyryshkina/algorithm-performance-analysis/README.md

 Incidentally, the decision tree also offers a way to see which independent attributes have the greatest effect on the dependent attribute.
 The more often a decision tree uses an attribute to split a node, the larger its implied effect on the dependent attribute.
 The scikit-learn Random Forest classes have a way of getting this information with the feature_importances_ class attribute.

-### Previous work on runtime prediction of programs
+### Previous work on the prediction of resource usage of programs

 The prediction of runtimes of complex algorithms using machine learning approaches has been done before. [[1]](https://doi.org/10.1007/11508380_24)[[2]](https://doi.org/10.1109/CCGRID.2009.58)[[3]](https://doi.org/10.1145/1551609.1551632)[[4]](https://doi.org/10.1109/CCGRID.2009.77)[[5]](https://doi.org/10.1007/11889205_17)